RebelToolbox/RebelDocumentation/tutorials/3d/procedural_geometry/index.rst

 -----------------

 Geometry is a fancy way of saying shape.
 In computer graphics, geometry is typically represented by an array of positions called "vertices".
-In Godot, geometry is represented by Meshes.
+In Rebel Engine, geometry is represented by Meshes.

 What is a Mesh?
 ---------------

-Many things in Godot have mesh in their name: the :ref:`Mesh <class_Mesh>`, the :ref:`ArrayMesh <class_ArrayMesh>`, the :ref:`MeshInstance <class_MeshInstance>`, the :ref:`MultiMesh <class_MultiMesh>`, and
+Many things in Rebel Engine have mesh in their name: the :ref:`Mesh <class_Mesh>`, the :ref:`ArrayMesh <class_ArrayMesh>`, the :ref:`MeshInstance <class_MeshInstance>`, the :ref:`MultiMesh <class_MultiMesh>`, and
 the :ref:`MultiMeshInstance <class_MultiMeshInstance>`.
 While they are all related, they have slightly different uses.